Mysterio: Sinister War

 In a prelude to the "Sinister War" story line, Mysterio is still in Kindred's servitude as he places Mysterio in Doctor Octopus' latest incarnation of the Sinister Six.
-Peter and Mary Jane Watson are attending the premiere of MJ's new movie which she worked on with Mysterio under the alias of Cage McKnight.
-Peter is planning to propose to Mary Jane when the movie is over in front of the press and public, but the Savage Six take the opportunity to attack.
+Peter and Mary Jane Watson are attending the premiere of MJ's new movie, which she worked on with Mysterio under the alias of Cage McKnight.
+Peter is planning to publicly propose to Mary Jane, but is attacked by the Savage Six.
 Mysterio comes to Mary Jane's rescue, exposing his identity to Peter and the Savage Six.
 Doctor Octopus then attacks the theater with Electro, Kraven the Hunter, the Lizard, and the Sandman as Doctor Octopus states to the Vulture that they need Mysterio.
 Mary Jane confesses to a concerned Peter that she knew who Mysterio was all along and vouches for him.
 Mysterio tries to tell Peter that he and Mary Jane's deal with Mephisto is to blame for everything that is presently happening, but Peter is far too distracted by the warring factions.
 Doctor Octopus offers Mysterio the opportunity to join the Sinister Six as long as he helps them capture Mary Jane.
 Mysterio complies and teleports away taking MJ with him while promising her that the "devil will get his due".

 Mary Jane is transported to Mysterio's old studios where Beck reveals what happened to him after his suicide, transported to hell, and tortured there until Harry Osborn made him a deal.
 Taking it, Beck was revived around the time Peter's identity was public knowledge, his adventures in the Spider-Men crossover are referenced, and over time Harry stopped communicating with him until recently.
 Mysterio also reveals to Mary Jane that he was the therapist who helped her come to terms with Harry's death, but Mary Jane barely remembers this.
 Mary Jane pleas with Beck, reminding him he has changed, but Mysterio remains loyal to the deal he struck and tells Mary Jane that he knows what fate awaits him.
 Mysterio rejoins the teams of villains while leaving Mary Jane to the mercy of Kindred.
 It is later revealed that Mysterio used his time as Mary Jane's therapist to implant false memories of Gwen Stacy confessing to a brief affair with Norman Osborn, thus justifying the existence of Gwen's adult children, Gabriel and Sarah (actually clones created by an A.I.
 Harry, the trio together being Kindred), with A.I.
 Harry also having faked an affair with Norman (posing as Gwen himself) to back up the deception.

-Mysterio was among the villains captured by Ultra Living Brain.
-When Spider-Man defeated the Sinister Six-type Super-Adaptoid, Ultra Living Brain teleported the villains away.